 Brands fail at multicultural marketing because they aren’t able to understand these groups.
 They aren’t able to figure out that a customer’s culture affects their purchase behavior.

 A multicultural consumer is more likely to buy products and services that reinforce their cultural roots.
-It’s one of the reasons companies that fail to consider this receive backlash or aren’t able to reach their full potential.
+It’s one of the reasons companies that fail to consider this receive backlash or aren’t able to reach the full potential of their multicultural marketing strategy.

 Multicultural marketing requires a mindset that embraces diverse audiences.
 This strategy targets more than just one majority audience to ensure sustainability.
 It embraces, understands, and operates in a multicultural marketplace.